 Are you ready to discover your college program?

-If you have a passion for public safety and criminal justice, an online bachelor’s in law enforcement could be the right choice for you.
-Police officers are in high demand in communities across the country.
-The Bureau of Labor Statistics (BLS), projects that job opportunities for police and detectives will grow 7% between 2016 and 2026.
-Law enforcement is an exciting and often lucrative field, with police officers and detectives drawing an annual median salary of nearly $63,000.
-While law enforcement professionals face new challenges each day, most find it rewarding to make their communities safer.
+If you're interested in a career in criminal justice, an online bachelor’s in law enforcement could be the right choice for you.
+Police officers are in high demand in communities across the country: The Bureau of Labor Statistics (BLS), projects that job opportunities for police and detectives will grow 7% between 2016 and 2026.
+Police officers and detectives draw an annual median salary of nearly $63,000, making it one of the higher-paid public service careers.

 Online Bachelor’s in Law Enforcement Program Ranking Guidelines